- Risk Factors

-- Spread of the cancer into other organs (extranodal spread) may produce organ-specific symptoms.
+- The spread of cancer into other organs (extranodal spread) may produce organ-specific symptoms.

-What types of health care professionals diagnose and treat mantle cell
+What types of healthcare professionals diagnose and treat mantle cell lymphoma?

-Mantle cell lymphoma is treated mainly by specialists in cancer treatment (oncologists, hematologists, surgeons, and radiologists) in conjunction with one's primary care physician.
+Specialists in cancer treatment (oncologists, hematologists, surgeons, and radiologists), in conjunction with one's primary care physician, treat mantle cell lymphoma.

-Diagnosis is done by needle aspirates of lymph nodes, and staging is done by needle aspirates or biopsies of bone marrow.
-CT, blood tests, and immunotyping of cancer cells may be done to further delineate spread and other characteristics of your MCL.
-Testing for overexpression of the cyclin D1 protein and for the presence of the t(11,14) genetic abnormality are also performed.
+Healthcare professionals diagnose MCL with needle aspirates of lymph nodes and determine staging by needle aspirates or biopsies of bone marrow.
+CT, blood tests, and immunotyping (examining the specific molecules expressed on the surface of the lymphoma cells) of cancer cells may be done further to delineate the spread and other characteristics of your MCL.
+Testing for overexpression of the cyclin D1 protein and the presence of the t(11,14) genetic abnormality are also performed.

 What are the stages of mantle cell lymphoma?